ZixuanChang/ZixuanChang.github.io/index.md

 - **Sep 2019 - July 2023:** Chemical Engineering, Xi'an Jiaotong University (Bachelor's Degree)
 <br>

+## Current Research

+- Robust ML modeling for simulation-based optimization
+- Explicit formulation of surrogate model
+- Application of reinforcement learning in simulation convergence

-## Research Interests
+## Expected Research Fields

-- Machine learning for process modeling and optomization
+- Design and optimization of integrated energy systems
 - Intelligent decision-making based on game theory and reinforcement learning

  **My current research focuses on the approximation of simulation-based optimization with a machine learning approach.
 The related project is the development of simulation, optimization, and regulation technology for the preparation process of phosphoric acid.**